-Any decision to evacuate a UTHealth building will be made by the executive team.
-If the emergency is immediately life threatening or threatens to damage a significant portion of UTHealth property, a member of the emergency control team may make the decision to evacuate.
+Any decision to evacuate a UTHealth building will be made by the Executive Team.
+If the emergency is immediate, life threatening or threatens to damage a significant portion of UTHealth property, a member of the emergency control team may make the decision to evacuate.
 In certain emergency situations, evacuation may not be the best action; instead, building occupants may be instructed to shelter in place.

-Upon the decision to evacuate a UTHealth facility, occupants may be notified by the building fire alarm system, UTHealth ALERT emergency text message or through direct communication by any of the following parties: Area Safety Liaisons, Environmental Health and Safety, UT Police, Auxiliary Enterprises or Facilities, Planning and Engineering personnel.
+Upon the decision to evacuate a UTHealth facility, occupants may be notified by the building fire alarm system, UTHealth ALERT emergency text message or through direct communication by any of the following parties: Area Safety Liaisons, SHERM, UT Police, AE or FPE personnel.